 For the complete list of Illinois SEL standards, please click below:

-District 401 provides a full range of special education services under the supervision of Director for Student Services Dr. Kari Smith and Special Education Coordinators Ms. Pamela Stutzman oversees grades PK-5.
+District 401 provides a full range of special education services under the leadership of Assistant Superintendent for Student Services Dr. Kari Smith.
+Special Education Coordinator Ms. Pamela Stutzman oversees grades PK-5.
 The position of special education coordinator for grades 6-12 is currently open.

 REFERRAL FOR SPECIAL EDUCATION SERVICES